-There are many ways to analyse user behaviour and whatever technique you use make sure it’s focused on determining the demand for a topic so you can be sure there is an audience for the content.
+There are many ways to analyze user behavior and whatever technique you use to make sure it’s focused on determining the demand for a topic so you can be sure there is an audience for the content.

-The principles are much the same to optimising a blog post.
-Let’s look at five of the key optimisation techniques.
+The principles are much the same to optimizing a blog post.
+Let’s look at five of the key optimization techniques.
 We’re going to look at: